Reptilijonas/cordova-plugin-media/README.md

 - `media.stop`: Stop playing an audio file.

+- `media.repeat`: Start or stop repeating an audio file.

 ### Additional ReadOnly Parameters

 - __position__: The position within the audio playback, in seconds.